armory3d/armory_docs/platforms/linux.md

 Create a new preset in *Properties - Render - Armory Exporter* and select Linux target.
 Hit *Publish* to export build files.

-Afterwards, you can compile the project using the generated makefile or using the [Code::Blocks](http://codeblocks.org) project located at *blend_file_location/build_projectname/linux-build*
+Afterwards, you can compile the project using the generated makefile in *blend_file_location/build_projectname/linux-build/Relesase* or using the [Code::Blocks](http://codeblocks.org) project located at *blend_file_location/build_projectname/linux-build*